Mizu49/FlexibleSpacecraft.jl/docs/src/examples/example.md

 display(fig2)

 # Plot of the body frame with respect to ECI frame
-fig3 = PlotRecipe.framegif(time, LVLHref, attitudedata.rollpitchyawframe, Tgif = 20, FPS = 8)
+fig3 = PlotRecipe.framegif(time, LVLHref, attitudedata.RPYframe, Tgif = 20, FPS = 8)
 display(fig3)

 # Plot of the euler angle